CNCLgithub/Woven/README.md

 We proceed as follows:

-1. Run the **inference process** (Step 3) separately for each of the two test items:
+1. Run the **inference process** (see step 3 above) separately for each of the two test items:
    - This produces 20 particles per test item.
    - Each particle carries an inferred mass and stiffness, along with an associated weight from the particle filter.

-2. For each test item, use its particle filter results as the prior to run the **marginalization process** on the target item (Step 4).
+2. For each test item, use its particle filter results as the prior to run the **marginalization process** on the target item (see step 4 above).

 3. Repeat this process for every trial in the dataset.